IT Focus Area: security

 Answering these questions can provide visibility into the critical pieces in your infrastructure that need attention, and the users most likely to be targeted by attackers.
 It will also provide insight into what normal activity looks like, which will better enable you to recognize abnormal patterns of behavior.
-It is important to think of your organization not only as an ultimate target, but as a stepping stone.
-Assess your partnerships and business relationships to identify which might provide access to your company’s information in the event of a breach, and vice versa.
+Assess outside partnerships and business relationships to identify those who can potentially provide access to your company’s information in the event of an inside or imposter attack, and vice versa.
 This in-depth evaluation requires collaboration between IT, security and the business.

 2. Continuously Assess Your Security Posture

 Careful evaluation of your organization’s security posture is critical, and should be an ongoing process.